-A wholesome gluten free pumpkin muffin with the addition of hemp hearts and oats all done in the convenience of a food processor!
-As an added bonus, they are free of dairy and eggs too if you choose!
+Wholesome gluten free pumpkin muffins with the addition of hemp hearts and oats all done in the convenience of a food processor!
+As an added bonus, I have a dairy and egg free option too if you choose!

 But these wholesome muffins get scarfed down so quickly by every member of the house.